 How would you describe your style?

 My goal is to capture the day as it unfolds, real moments and emotions.
 I try to blend in and document what is naturally occurring on your day without too much direction or posing.
-Your wedding is a personal story about you and your relationships with the people you love.
-I am there to document those relationships.
-My style is very much documentary story telling with a mix of natural-looking portraiture.
-To read and understand more about my approach to shooting weddings check out my style.
+My style is very much documentary with a mix of natural-looking portraits.

 Can we meet?

 Absolutely.
 Let’s grab a coffee and chat all about your wedding plan whether it’s before booking or before the wedding day.
 I’m usually in city after 5pm during weekday.
 If you’re far from city, we can schedule a Skype meeting.

 My wedding packages start at $3,000 and family packages start at $550

 How and when do we receive our photos?

 You will receive between 600-800 edited (depending on package you choose), a private online gallery where you can order high quality prints easily with Australian photo lab and high resolution images on USB.
 Post production typically takes 8 weeks.

 I sure do.
 If you plan to have an elopement with 20 guests or less, please ask me for elopement pricing.